 If there is one thing every experienced traveler knows, it is to expect the unexpected.
-If the unexpected occurs while visiting the US, travel insurance can help to lessen the blow.
+If the unexpected occurs while visiting the US, travel medical insurance can help to lessen the blow.

 Though the US has some of the best, most advanced medical technology and healthcare in the world, it also tends to be much more expensive than medical care in other countries.
-Whether a traveler faces a sudden illness, injury or unfortunate accident, the medical costs associated with doctor and hospital visits can be astronomical without travel insurance.
+Whether a traveler faces a sudden illness, injury or unfortunate accident, the medical costs associated with doctor and hospital visits can be astronomical without travel medical insurance.

-The need for travel insurance varies depending on each traveler’s specific needs and trip plans, though having some form of travel insurance is recommended for all travelers.
-Most travel insurance can cover visitors from 5 days to six months or longer.
+The need for travel medical insurance varies depending on each traveler’s specific needs and trip plans, though having some form of travel insurance is recommended for all travelers.
+Most travel medical insurance can cover visitors from 5 days to six months or longer.

 For example, travelers 55 and over may need more extensive travel medical insurance to prepare for any unexpected health complications.
 Thrill-seeking travelers should have hazardous sports coverage if participating in snow sports, water sports, rock climbing or other adventurous activities.